mohdarshad86/techdome-loan-repay/server/README.md

 ### Loan Management

 - POST /api/loan/create: Create a new loan (requires authentication).
-- PUT /api/loan/approve/:loanId: Approve a loan by loan ID (requires authentication).
+- PUT /api/loan/approve/:loanId: Admin can Approve a loan by loan ID (requires authentication).
 - POST /api/loan/repay/:loanId: Add a repayment for a loan by loan ID (requires authentication).
 - GET /api/loan/user: Get loans for the authenticated user.
-- GET /api/loan/allUser: Get all loans for all users (requires authentication).
+- GET /api/loan/allUser: Admin can get all loans for all users (requires authentication).

-- Invalid URL : All other routes will return a 400 Bad Request response with the message "Invalid URL."
+### Invalid URL :
+All other routes will return a 400 Bad Request response with the message "Invalid URL."

 ### Middlewares
 - authMiddleware: Authentication middleware using JWT for protected routes.